| Location: |

 | 25-MAY-2006 | listed as national protected cultural relic. |

 The 地下長城 aka 地下长城 (Dìxià Chángchéng, Underground Great Wall) is a huge artificial tunnel system which was created during the Song Dynasty (960-1127) under General Yang Ye to hide and store troops and supplies.
 At this time the Song and Liao states were at war.
+Liao occupied part of the Song state, and the Song built a military defense line, which was expanded during a 200-year-long period of war.
 Unlike the normal Great Wall it was forgotten over time and not accessible any more.
-It was rediscovered in 1948, when a flood vanished underground.
+It was rediscovered in 1948, when a great flood happening in Yongqing village, Hebei province, was about to destroy the whole village, when it was stopped with a thunderous noise.
+The course of the flood was changed, the water level sank, as the water was flowing into an underground passage.
 Later research revealed the tunnel system, which drained the flood.
-But China had other problems and the discovery was not researched.
+In 1951 an underground cave some 150 m² in size was discovered, after a house 2.5 km from Yongqing had caved in.
+Dozens of small doors in this cavern were opening to a passageway each.
+Ancient war passages were found, spreading throughout Yongqing County, covering an area of some 300 square kilometers.
+But China had other problems and the discoveries were not researched.
 Finally, the archaeological excavation started in 1988.
 Again it took decades, and finally in 2008 it was listed as monument of the People’s Republic of China (6-14) with the name 边关地道遗址 (Bianguan didao yizhi, Frontier Tunnel Ruins).
 It became also known as 宋辽边关地道遗址 (Song-Liao Border Tunnel Ruins) of shorter 边关地道遗址 (Border tunnel ruins).